 Takeaway 3: Seven cities are under the looser WHO 24-hour limit

 If the 10 microgram limit is too strict, we can try out the looser 24-hour limit of 25 micrograms.
 Based on that limit, seven cities on the top 10 list make the cut.
-That’s a meager 6% of cities under this looser limit.
+That’s a meager 6% of cities under this looser limit, or 6% of cities in India have air quality levels that are almost acceptable.

 India’s Top 10

-India’s top 10 cities according to this database are:
+India’s top 10 cities with the best air quality, according to this database are:

 - Tezpur (6 micrograms)